-Fully depreciated assets are retained in the book of accounts until they are no longer in use.
+Fully depreciated assets are retained in the financial statements until they are no longer in use.

-2.9 Investment properties
+2.8 Investment Properties

 Investment properties, which are properties held to earn rentals and/or for capital appreciation, including properties under construction for such purposes, are measured initially at its cost, including transaction costs.
 Subsequent to initial recognition, investment properties are measured at fair value.
-Gains or losses arising from changes in the fair value of investment properties are included in profit or loss in the period in which they arise.
+Gains or losses arising from changes in fair value of investment properties are included in profit or loss in the period in which they arise.